True School Lives

 How to Get Loud Without Turning Cymbals Into White Noise

-THE PROBLEM You push the limiter harder.
+The Problem You push the limiter harder.
 The mix gets louder.
 The cymbals fall apart.
 Hi-hats turn fizzy.
 Crashes smear.
 Shakers hiss instead of speak.
 This usually shows up late.
 Often at the mastering stage.
 By then, people blame the limiter.
 The limiter isn’t the root problem.
-It’s just revealing one.
-THE PRINCIPLE High-frequency distortion is cumulative, not sudden.
+It’s just the revealing one.
+The Principal High-frequency distortion is cumulative, not sudden.
 Cymbals don’t explode because of one bad move.
 They collapse because several small choices stack in the same range.
 EQ lift.
 Fast compression.
 Wideband saturation.
 Final limiting.
 Each one seems harmless alone.
 Together, they shred transients.
-THE PROCESS Fix the top...
+The Process Fix the...
 More.

 A Mastering Limiter With Color